sahailee/ai_ghostwriter/README.md

 have a new line character but not as its own word.
 This does limit what the model can generate, but it was the best I could do given the size of my corpus, the nature of hip-hop lyrics, and the amount of time I was willing to allow the models to train for.

 The GPT-2 model is able to do all the things I dreamed and goals I had in mind for my model.
-Its able to mark choruses and verses, and knows when it wants to end a line of the lyrics.
+It is able to mark choruses and verses, and knows when it wants to end a line of the lyrics.
 This model is amazing and I don't think I could make a model that would come close to how well the gpt-2 model performs by myself.
 I will still continue to experiment with my simple model and try to improve it into a more complex model.